FH-Potsdam/teaching-parametric-design/src/site/en/2d/02_2-export.md

 save("myImage.png");
 ```

-If you wan to export a series of images:
+If you wan to export a series of images its best to properly number them.
+In the following we will use a variable to number the images.
+You will learn more about those variables in the [next sections](../03_1-variables):
 ```js
 let counter = 1;
 function draw() {